-A. Naloxone is an opioid antagonist which competitively binds to opioid receptor sites but which exhibits almost no pharmacologic activity of its own.
+A. Naloxone is an opioid antagonist which competitively binds to opioid receptor sites, but which exhibits almost no pharmacologic activity of its own.
 Duration of effect is 1-4 hours.

-A. Reversal of opioid effects with respiratory depression, due to opioid drugs either ingested or injected or administered in the course of treatment.
+A. Reversal of opioid effects with respiratory depression, due to opioid drugs either ingested or injected or administered during treatment.

 - A. In patients physically dependent on opioids, violent withdrawal symptoms may occur.
-Be prepared to restrain the patient. - B. Some opioid intoxications may require up to 8 mg of naloxone to reverse symptoms (e.g. Methadone, designer drugs).
+Be prepared to restrain the patient. - B. Some opioid intoxications may require up to 8 mg of naloxone to reverse symptoms.

 - A. The duration of some opioids is longer than naloxone, repeat doses may be necessary.
 Monitor the patient closely.
 Patients who have received naloxone must be transported to the hospital because coma may reoccur when naloxone wears off. - B. Can cause seizures in neonates.
-Can cause tachycardia, hypotension and seizures. - C. Be aware of signs of withdrawal.
+Can cause tachycardia, hypotension, and seizures. - C. Be aware of signs of withdrawal.

-MEDICATIONS - Nitroglycerine
+MEDICATIONS - Nitroglycerin

 A. Nitroglycerin is an organic nitrate and is a vasodilating agent.
-Its cardiovascular effects include: reduced venous tone (causing pooling of blood in the peripheral veins and decreased return of blood to the heart), decreased peripheral resistance, and dilation of coronary arteries.
+Its cardiovascular effects include reduced venous tone (causing pooling of blood in the peripheral veins and decreased return of blood to the heart), decreased peripheral resistance, and dilation of coronary arteries.
 It also is a general smooth muscle relaxant.